dairycultist/GamernyanOS/README.md

 - `brew install --cask gcc-arm-embedded` | Installs the `arm-none-eabi-gcc` compiler used to compile C for an ARM architecture.

-- install `avr-gcc` idk if I'm using avr or arm yet
+- install `avr-gcc` idk if I'm using AVRE or ARM architecture yet, I just wanna get something on a disk image running

 - `brew install qemu` | Installs the [QEMU](https://www.qemu.org/) emulator (which also provides disk image utilities?).